Art in Public Places

 My first public art commission “We Are Here” is an engraved granite pyramid at the entrance to the Muttart Conservatory in Edmonton, Alberta.
 My next piece “You Are Here” was installed for six months at the Brighouse Station of the Canada Line, on No. 3 Road in Richmond BC.
 “Hamilton Then and Now” my public art project for the Hamilton Community Centre in Richmond BC was unveiled in May 2011.
 It is made with the LEED approved material Corian® with LED lighting.
 One of my images has been included in a series of Art Benches along 118th Avenue in Edmonton AB.
 My bench is at 79th Street.

 In 2013, I completed “Back on Track in Steveston” a piece carved into the concrete entranceway to the new Steveston Interurban Tram Building and in 2014 I installed “Every Leaf Speaks Bliss To Me” for BeedieLiving in Coquitlam.
-I have installed three public art projects so far in 2016: “Sight Unseen” in Richmond BC; “They Travelled These Roads” in Coquitlam BC; and “Whatever The Weather” in North Vancouver BC.
+I installed three public art projects in 2016: “Sight Unseen” in Richmond BC; “They Travelled These Roads” in Coquitlam BC; and “Whatever The Weather” in North Vancouver BC.
 In 2017 I installed “Close to Nature’s Heart” at the new Delbrook Community Recreation Centre in North Vancouver.
+In 2019 i completed the final section of the 7km Green Necklace urban trail.